Skip to content

 Custom Valves & Hard-to-Find Parts

-Pellet-service valves, high-pressure ball valves rated to 6,000 PSI, and sourcing for hard-to-find stems, balls, and soft goods — in CI, DI, stainless, titanium, Hastelloy, and Alloy 20.
+Pellet-service valves, high-pressure ball valves rated to 6,000 PSI, and sourcing for hard-to-find stems, balls, and soft goods — in CS, DI, stainless, titanium, Hastelloy, Alloy 20, etc..

 Trusted wherever a reading runs the process.

-If buildup, calibration, and corrosion are draining your maintenance hours, the application is ours.
+If buildup, calibration, and corrosion are draining your maintenance hours, contact us.

 Pulp & Paper